An introduction to Alpine's unique traditions and activities.

 Along with our neckerchief, we wear white shorts and shirts every Sunday.
 Boys have been doing this since 1959.
 Unfortunately, they usually don’t stay white for long!

-Malcolm is the program director for Junior Camp.
-He has been a part of camp for many years in many different capacities, and you’ll see him around camp often while you’re at Alpine.
-He has an incredible sense of humor, so bring him a joke when you come to camp.
-During the off season, Malcolm and his family live in Jackson, MS.
+Tyler is the program director for Junior Camp.
+He has been a part of camp for more than 10 years in many different capacities, and you’ll see him around camp often while you’re at Alpine.
+He has a great sense of humor and loves camp.
+During the off season, Tyler teaches middle school history and literature in Marietta, GA.

 Richard is the program director for First Term.
 If you have any questions about switching activities or other program related questions, Richard is your guy.
 He’s incredible on the mic at the sports desk during announcements.
 He lives in Birmingham, AL during the off season.